meilisearch/documentation/learn/advanced/known_limitations.md

 **Limitation:** Meilisearch might throw an internal error when indexing large datasets.

 **Explanation:** Indexing datasets over 2GB in size can result in Meilisearch opening too many file descriptors.
-Raise your machine's resource usage limits with `ulimit` or a similar tool available in your environment.
+Depending on your system, this might reach your system's resource usage limits and trigger an internal error.
+Use `ulimit` or a similar tool to increase resource consumption limits.